goferito/termllo/README.md

 2. `npm i`
 3. `node app.js`

+## TODO
+* Check for trello server data from time to time to corroborate termllo state

 ## On development
 Nodemon and blessed don't play very well together.
 To avoid nodemon messing with input run it as `nodemon -I app.js`.